 - How many people visit Chichen Itza?

 Chichen Itza got 2.6 million visitors in 2017, and daily numbers can be as high as 18,000 visitors.
 Needless to say, it’s a very popular tourist attraction, but there’s a lot of wide open space surrounding the ruins so it doesn’t feel as crowded as you might expect.
 If you want to beat the crowds, get there early in the morning, and try to avoid weekends and holidays.
+If you want to see some other epic Mayan ruins in Central America without as many people, check out Tikal Guatemala!

 - What is Chichen Itza?